frontend-fun/react-hooks-typescript-tome/docs/3-control/primitives.md

 {:toc}
 </details>

-# Control Flow
+We're going to start by going over the basics of primitive data and the major control structures.

-## Developer Console
+# Developer Console

 You can bring up your developer console by pressing `CTRL+SHIFT+J`.
 TODO: VERIFY THIS

 The console has several useful views like the Elements panel and the Network Panel.
 But right now we need to focus on the `Console` tab.
 There you can write individual lines of JavaScript to experiment with the language, manipulate the page, and see the results of logging and errors.
+The Developer Console is a useful tool, don't be afraid to try it.

+In this site, we have also made all the code examples runnable.
+They probably work *okay*, although they don't give the same nice errors and warnings that you get in Visual Studio Code, and they don't give you all the interactive views that the JS Console gives.
+Still, hopefully you find it helpful to experiment with them.

-## Logging
+# Logging

 If you are used to Python or Java, you already are familiar with the idea of printing out data.
 In JavaScript, they refer to this as logging.